arshsisodiya/arsh-twitter-bot/README.md

 ## 📘&nbsp; License
-The Girlscript Twitter Bot is released under the under terms of the [MIT License](LICENSE).
+The Twitter Bot is released under the under terms of the [MIT License](LICENSE).

 ## :heart: Credit
 [Chandrika Deb](https://github.com/chandrikadeb7)